Zarttech-main/rtc-challenge/README.md

-# WebRTC Video and Voice Call Application
+# WebRTC Video and Voice Call Application with Angular and Nodejs

 This is a simple Real-Time Communication (RTC) application that enables users to make video and voice calls using WebRTC technology.
 The application utilizes Angular for the frontend and Node.js for signaling.